Unveiling the Connection: Oestrogen and Cognitive Performance

 Furthermore, future research must aim to understand the intricate interplay between hormonal balances, gender differences, and environmental factors that shape an individual’s cognition.

-By doing so, society may be able to harness the effects of oestrogen on brain health to improve the quality of life across the lifespan.
+By doing so, society may be able to harness the effects of oestrogen on brain health to improve the across the lifespan.

 Leave a Reply